 Walk towards the Harbor where you can visit Harpa – the beautiful modern Reykjavik concert hall.
 Nearby, you’ll also find the Whales of Iceland Exhibition.
 Don’t forget to take a picture of the Sun Voyager – the steel boat sculpture beside the sea.
 In addition, you can also visit some museums.

 If you visit just one museum in Reykjavik, I highly recommend Perlan.
-It’s not really a museum, more an interactive place to get acquainted with all the natural wonders of Iceland.
+It’s an interactive museum where you can get acquainted with all the natural wonders of Iceland.
 You can walk inside a real ice tunnel, see the Northern Lights, and so much more.
-In my opinion, Perlan is now one of the must-see places in Reykjavik.
+In my opinion, Perlan is one of the must-see places in Reykjavik.
 Here you can find more inspiration and tips for visiting Perlan.

 There are also many nice restaurants to go to for dinner in Reykjavik.
 Keep in mind that it can get very busy on the weekends, so make reservations or go early to avoid disappointment.

-If you are staying longer, you can take some amazing half-day tours from Reykjavik, check out FlyOver Iceland (a unique experience), go to the famous Blue Lagoon, or the recently opened Sky Lagoon.
+If you are staying longer, you can take some amazing half-day tours from Reykjavik, check out FlyOver Iceland (a unique experience), or spend time at the famous Blue Lagoon or – our preference – Sky Lagoon.
 There’s definitely enough to keep you busy for several days!

 LEARN MORE: Best Things to Do in Reykjavik

-Should You Stay in Reykjavik All the Time?
+Should You Stay in Reykjavik During Your Entire Trip?

-You should know that Iceland is not a short stopover destination and you cannot see all of Iceland from Reykjavik.
-While you can do a lot of excursions and day trips from Reykjavik, only some of them are really doable as a day trip.
-So if you have more than 3 days in Iceland, I recommend renting a car and exploring beyond Reykjavik.
+Reykjavik is a convenient base for a short stay in Iceland, but it’s not ideal for exploring the entire country.
+While you can join a variety of excursions and day trips from the city, only some of them are realistically doable as day trips.
+If you have more than three days in Iceland – and definitely in the summer – I recommend renting a car and exploring beyond Reykjavik.

 READ ALSO: Where to Stay in Reykjavik